jmeosbn/jmeosbn.github.com/blog/making-a-pi-disk-image/index.md

 Zero fill the unused SD card space for better compression.
 This can instead be done with an image file[^gnome-disk] if you're concerned wearing out the card, or just want better speed.

-[^gnome-disk]: The easiest way I've found to mount the image as writable, is to first create loopback devices with `gnome-disk-image-mounter -w`.
+[^gnome-disk]: The easiest way I've found to mount the image as writable, is to first create loopback devices using `gnome-disk-image-mounter -w`.
 You can also calculate the partition offsets and use `mount` directly.

 ```sh
 # zero fill the swap file